leo-project/leofs/docs/admin/system_admin/migration.md

 RUNNER_USER=root
 ```

 Please note that switching this node to run as non-privileged user later will require extra steps to carefully change all permissions.
-This is not recommended, by possible (at very least, in addition to `chown` commands from before, permissions of `leo_*/etc` and `leo_*/snmp/*/db` will have to be changed recursively as well).
+This is not recommended, but possible (at very least, in addition to `chown` commands from before, permissions of `leo_*/etc` and `leo_*/snmp/*/db` will have to be changed recursively as well).

 ## Environment Config Files
 ### Overview